 The ALCO should closely monitor the developments around various liquidity issues in each and every meeting.
 The effectiveness of the CFP should also be verified in the meetings.
-It is mandatory to inform regarding various liquidity issues (e.g. CRR/SLR, SLP, LCR, NSFR, and ADR) in every board meeting.
+It is also mandatory for the Treasury Department to inform the board (ALCO in case of foreign banks) regarding various liquidity issues (e.g. CRR/SLR, SLP, LCR, NSFR, ADR and IDR) in every board/ALCO meeting of the bank.

+Appendix-1

-Appendix-1 (Extracted from the Risk Management Guidelines for banks, issued in February 2012 by BB)
+(Extracted from the Risk Management Guidelines for banks, issued in February 2012 by BB)